riprasad/OSSRH-55965/README.md

-# OSSRH-55965-
+# github-actions-test
-Repository created to verify to OSSRH for ownership of github account
+A repository to test GitHub Actions used for Apicurio projects.